haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/haskell_model.rst

 - IOs: primitives to interact with the operating system
 - dynamic code loading: loading and unloading code objects at runtime.

-The RTS itself comes in different flavors: e.g. using multiple OS threads to execute Haskell code or not.
+Note that the RTS itself comes in different flavors.
+For example, a threaded RTS which uses multiple OS threads to execute Haskell code or not.

 All these compilation stages and the RTS provide knobs to tweak the generated code and the behavior of the runtime system.
 In particular, some probes can be optionally inserted in the generated code at various stages to produce different profiling information at runtime.
+We refer interested those interested in these tweaks to the :userGuide:`User Guide <flags.html>`.

 Execution model overview